What is Dextromethorphan or DXM?

 Tripping on DXM

-As stated before, DXM has no harmful effects when taken as prescribed for a cold or cough and not combined with other drugs.
+As stated before, DXM has no harmful effects when taken as a prescribed cough medication for a cold or cough and not combined with other drugs.

-Often people misuse DXM to try and reach euphoria.
+Often people misuse DXM this is known as a “dxm trip” to try and reach euphoria.
 DXM taken at an elevated dose for this purpose can cause hallucinations or euphoria.

 The consequences of tripping on DXM may be severe.
 Some of the effects include distorted visual perceptions, loss of motor coordination and out-of-body sensations.